code16/sharp/docs/guide/building-show-page.md

 ## Accessing the navigation breadcrumb

 A common pattern for Shows is to add an embedded EntityList with related entities, and to allow update but also creation from there.
 Taking back our spaceship / pilots example, we may need to add a pilot to the spaceship.
 Question is: how can we attach a newly created pilot to a spaceship?

-Answer is: accessing the navigation breadcrumb, with [SharpContext](context.md), and more precisely with its `getPreviousPageFromBreadcrumb()` method.
+Answer is: accessing the navigation breadcrumb, with [Sharp Context](context.md), and more precisely with its `getPreviousPageFromBreadcrumb()` method.
 Here's a full example:

 ```php
 class PilotSharpForm extends SharpForm